Sejuce Digital Logo

 Yes.
 Google Business Profile is very important for online stores.

 Many people compare businesses directly in Google Maps before visiting a website.
-A strong profile with accurate details, real photos, relevant services and genuine reviews can improve trust and local visibility.
+A strong profile with accurate details, real photos, relevant services and genuine reviews can improve trust and local rankings.

 Is Sejuce Digital an SEO agency or consultant?